U.S. Route 422 Business (Reading, Pennsylvania): Route description

 Eastbound US 422 Bus. joins the westbound direction of the route at South 13th Street, at which point both directions of the route continue southeast along two-lane undivided Perkiomen Avenue past homes.
 Upon reaching Chestnut Street, US 422 Bus. splits into another one-way pair.
 The eastbound direction continues southeast along two-way Perkiomen Avenue, curving to the east at South 14th Street, while the westbound direction runs along two-way, two-lane Mineral Spring Road.
 The one-way pair continues east through residential areas to the south of forested Mount Penn.
 Westbound US 422 Bus. widens to a four-lane undivided road and passes over 19th Street on the Lindbergh Viaduct, at which point it becomes Howard Boulevard.
 The one-way pair continues into the borough of Mount Penn and passes between Aulenbach Cemetery before Howard Boulevard heads southeast to join Perkiomen Avenue at the 23rd Street intersection in residential and commercial areas.
 At this point, US 422 Bus. continues east on two-lane undivided Perkiomen Avenue past a mix of homes and businesses.
 The route crosses into the borough of St. Lawrence and reaches an intersection with the western terminus of PA 562.
 Past this, US 422 Bus. turns to the southeast and becomes a four-lane undivided road continuing through developed areas, crossing into Exeter Township.
 The road continues through suburban residential neighborhoods in the community of Reiffton.
-Farther southeast, the route runs through business areas and reaches its eastern terminus at the point it merges into eastbound US 422 at the eastern end of the West Shore Bypass freeway.
+Farther southeast, the route runs through business areas, passing to the northeast of the Reading Mall, and reaches its eastern terminus at the point it merges into eastbound US 422 at the eastern end of the West Shore Bypass freeway.